 How do you develop a co-parenting plan?
 To begin, a co-parenting plan should be explained.
-This is a written document that details and outlines exactly how parent will raise the children after they are separated or divorces.
+This is a written document that details and outlines exactly how parents will raise their children after they are separated or divorced.
 The idea is that this document is drafted with the best interests of the children in mind.

 A co-parenting plan must detail specifics.
 This included how much time each parent will spend with the child or children.
-It also outlines scheduling details, pick-ups and drop-offs, how parents will make major and minor decision, the way exchanges of information about the children will be communicated, the handling of extracurricular activities and how parents will resolve any disputes that arise.
+It also outlines scheduling details, pick-ups, and drop-offs, how parents will make major and minor decisions, the way exchanges of information about the children will be communicated, the handling of extracurricular activities, and how parents will resolve any disputes that arise.

 Thinking about spending less time with your child is never easy; however, it is a tough topic that must be faced by divorcing parents.
 During dissolution, parents seek the best arrangement for their children, even if that means spending less than half of the time with them.
 Nonetheless, divorcing parents should be aware of their parental rights, helping them assert them when a family law issue arises.

 Source: Psychologytoday.com, “Developing Co-Parenting Plans,” Edward Kruk Ph.D., Oct.
 24, 2015